isomerpages/moe-bukittimahpri/_for-parents/Dental Information.md

-Bukit Timah Primary School's Dental Clinic will closed from 21 August 2023 to September 2024.

-Please contact the buddy clinics (to ensure dental staff is on duty) at nearby schools for dental treatment.&nbsp;
+If the Dental Clinic at Bukit Timah Primary School is closed, please contact one of the following buddy clinics to ensure dental staff are on duty and available for treatment: